AI Detectors Are Failing Honest Students

 The most telling evidence about AI detector reliability doesn't come from independent researchers.
 It comes from the companies selling the tools.

 OpenAI built an AI classifier to detect its own ChatGPT output.
 After testing, they permanently shut it down.
 The tool correctly identified only 26% of AI-written text while falsely flagging 9% of genuine human writing.
-OpenAI's own engineers concluded the tool was not good enough to use.
 OpenAI shut it down, according to reporting by UCLA Humanities Technology in 2024 and 2025.

 The Math of Blame: Why Base Rates Make Everything Worse